Duwamish Tribe: 2022 lawsuit and 2025 remand

-In May 2022, the Duwamish Tribe and Cecile Hansen filed a federal lawsuit against Secretary of the Interior Deb Haaland and the Bureau of Indian Affairs of the Department of the Interior in their efforts to obtain federal recognition.
+In May 2022, the Duwamish Tribe and Cecile Hansen filed a federal lawsuit against Secretary of the Interior Deb Haaland and the Bureau of Indian Affairs, challenging the Department's handling of the recognition petition.
+The complaint alleged, among other claims, that the federal acknowledgment process had disadvantaged the organization by undervaluing descent through Duwamish women who married non-Native settler men.